JessDF/multiuserblog/README.md

 To depoloy to cloud:

-    1. gcloud app deply will install the code to your own version of the app engine.
+    1. gcloud app deploy will install the code to your own version of the app engine.

 To test locally: